Nigel Gebodh

 Details

-The data that we’ll be working with here comes from one of my experiments looking at EEG, ECG, and vigilant behavior concurrently over time.
-We collected EEG and lead I ECG data over a 70-minute period while participants played a ball moving game and at times were stimulated with low intensity electrical stimulation (Check out my chapters on brain stimulation here and here).
+The data that we’ll be working with here comes from one of my experiments looking at EEG, ECG, and vigilant behavior concurrently over time (Gebodh et al., 2021).
+We collected EEG and lead I ECG data over a 70-minute period while participants played a ball moving game and at times were stimulated with low intensity electrical stimulation (Check out my chapters on brain stimulation here (Moreno-Duarte et al., 2014) and here (Gebodh et al., 2019) ).
 We’ll focus on the first 20 minutes of data since its free from artifacts of electrical stimulation.

 Snippet of the GX dataset.
 The data contains EEG, ECG, EOG, and behavioral data.